HackNuke/botlib/docs/index.rst

 description
 ===========

- **BOTLIB** is an attempt to achieve OS level integration of bot technology directly into the operating system.
-A solid, non hackable bot, that runs under systemd as a 24/7 background service and starts the bot after reboot.

- **BOTLIB** is intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory, way that **should** make it suitable for embedding.
+ A solid, non hackable bot, that runs under systemd as a 24/7 background service and starts the bot after reboot, intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory, way that **should** make it suitable for embedding.

 install
 =======